How to “listen” in Chinese

 How well do you truly listen?
-We’ve spent a good deal of time helping you use your words to communicate more effectively across cultures.
-We gave you A Lesson in Brazilian Portuguese and taught you How to Say “Happy Holidays” Around the World.
-We reminded you that Silence Can Speak Volumes and that even emojis can be misunderstood across cultures.
+We spend a good deal of time helping you use your words to communicate more effectively across cultures.
+For example, we gave you A Lesson in Brazilian Portuguese and taught you How to Say “Happy Holidays” Around the World.
+Then, we reminded you that Silence Can Speak Volumes and that even emojis can be misunderstood across cultures.

 Now, we’re taking a cue from the Chinese about how to use more than just your ears to truly listen.
 Let’s examine the Chinese character for “listen” (tīng) as seen above:

 耳 (top left) = ear.
 You use your ear to hear the sounds of a communication.

 王 (bottom left) = king.
 The three lines represent heaven, the people, and earth.
 The king rules over all three.
 Whoever is talking is king.

 十 目 (top right) = ten and eye.
 Observe the speaker carefully (think non-verbals) as if you had ten eyes instead of just two.

 一 (middle right) = one.
 Give your undivided attention to the one person speaking.